 Designed by New Zealand artist Gunner Matt Gauldie, it features Mustafa Kemal Atatürk’s 1934 words of reconciliation and a Turkish red pine (pinus brutia) descended from the original Lone Pine at Gallipoli.

 The base incorporates stones from the beach at Gallipoli.

 The lone pine and the new bronze memorial complements the existing Atatürk Memorial in Seatoun, which was installed in 1990.

 The Turkish Ambassador His Excellency Ahmet Ergin with Minister Maggie Barry at the unveiling ceremony.

-The Turkish memorial is one of three planned for Pukeahu National War Memorial Park in 2017.
+The Turkish memorial is one of three unveiled at Pukeahu National War Memorial Park in 2017.

-The British (July) and Belgian (October) memorials will be unveiled gradually through the year.
+The British and Belgian memorials were unveiled in July and October.
 A French memorial will be installed early next year in time for Anzac Day 2018, followed by American and Canadian memorials.

 The Turkish Memorial with the UK Memorial in the background.

 Each is a testament to our international relationships, and the shared values, the freedoms and the quality of life our countries have fought for and continue to support today.

 The Australian Memorial was the first to be installed at Pukeahu before Anzac Day 2015.